atymic/pushbullet/README.md

 ## Installation

+For the latest version you need to have PHP 7 at least.
+If you only have 5.6, please use ^1.0 constraint.

 To get the latest version of Pushbullet Notification channel for Laravel 5.3, simply require the project using [Composer](https://getcomposer.org):

 ```bash